-The Wolastoqiyik (Maliseet) were the First Nation which inhabited the St. John River watershed prior to European arrival.
-They called the river Wolastoq, meaning "beautiful river" and they were the people of the beautiful river.
+The Wolastoqiyik (Maliseet) were the First Nation who inhabited the St. John River watershed prior to European arrival.
+They called the river Wolastoq, meaning "beautiful river" and they were the "people of the beautiful river".
 The Europeans, through a misunderstanding, called the Wolastoqiyik the Maliseet and this name is more often used today.

 A second longer portage then followed a trail to Olivers Point near Perry Point.
 This route shortened travel time, especially if going up the Kennebecasis.
 It also avoided the often rough Long Reach section of the river with its prevailing southwest winds and 20 miles of open run.

-The following route and map was researched by Robert Doyle and reported by Will Jones during his 2009 YCW job term with Kingston Peninsula Heritage.
+The following route and map were researched by Robert Doyle and reported by Will Jones during his 2009 YCW job term with Kingston Peninsula Heritage.